latenthero/skynet-discord-bot/README.md

 # SkynetDiscordBot

-SkynetDiscordBot allows you to upload text or media messages to Skynet directly from discord
+SkynetDiscordBot allows you to upload text or media messages to Skynet directly from discord.
+Just send `!skyup <content>` to the bot or add `!skyup` comment when attaching media file

 ## Bot URL
 To add bot to your discord server follow this link: